Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 Tether is an altcoin controlled by Bitfinex, a Hong Kong-based financial exchange.
 The currency is referred to as a stable coin because it was created to be valued at $1 and retains the equivalent amount of cash in reserves—thus your digital tokens are tethered to more traditional currency.

-However, there has been some controversy as to whether or not owners of Tether tokens could actually cash out their tokens for physical dollars.
+However, there has been some controversy about whether Tether token owners could actually cash out their tokens for physical dollars.

 Cryptocurrency Through Polkadot